Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Density Field Estimation

 \subsection{Density Map Construction}

-Figure \ref{allsteps} shows all the steps to construct the density maps in one of the 135 redshift slices spanning $0.4<z<6$.
-Here we summarize the whole process: \begin{enumerate} \item \textbf{Top-Left.} We calculate the weight for all galaxies in a redshift slice, either assuming a Gaussian zPDF or by using the actual redshift PDF for those that have two solutions for their photo-$z$ with $P>5\%$. \item \textbf{Top-Middle.} We populate the masked regions with artificial sources of uniform distribution and combine them with the actual galaxies (\textbf{Top-Right}). \item \textbf{Bottom-Left.} We find the optimum global bandwidth in each redshift slice, $b(s)$, using the leave-one-out Likelihood cross-validation method (Equation \ref{equation:LCVformula}) and then calculate the adaptive bandwidth (Equation \ref{equation:adaptiveformula}) at the position of each galaxy. \item \textbf{Bottom-Middle.} We calculate the correction factor for all sources to compensate for the edge effect using the global bandwidth calculated in step \ref{bandwidthcalc}. \item \textbf{Bottom-Right.} The last step is to construct the over-density maps and calculate the densities for all sources.
+Figure \ref{allsteps} illustrates the complete process of constructing density maps in a redshift slice.
+Here we summarize the process: \begin{enumerate} \item \textbf{Top-Left.} We calculate the weight for all galaxies in a redshift slice, either assuming a Gaussian zPDF or by using the actual redshift PDF for those that have two solutions for their photo-$z$ with $P>5\%$. \item \textbf{Top-Middle.} We populate the masked regions with artificial sources of uniform distribution and combine them with the actual galaxies (\textbf{Top-Right}). \item \textbf{Bottom-Left.} We find the optimum global bandwidth in each redshift slice, $b(s)$, using the leave-one-out Likelihood cross-validation method (Equation \ref{equation:LCVformula}) and then calculate the adaptive bandwidth (Equation \ref{equation:adaptiveformula}) at the position of each galaxy. \item \textbf{Bottom-Middle.} We calculate the correction factor for all sources to compensate for the edge effect using the global bandwidth calculated in step \ref{bandwidthcalc}. \item \textbf{Bottom-Right.} The last step is to construct the over-density maps and calculate the densities for all sources.
 Over-densities are calculated using the background surface density, $\sigma_{\text{median}}$, defined as the median of the reconstructed surface density field in each redshift slice.

 With our choice of kernel bandwidth (calculated from LCV), $\sigma_{\text{median}}$, is almost constant at all redshifts.
-We selected the median to define the background density, minimizing bias from outliers. \end{enumerate}
+The choice of the median value to define background density minimizes bias resulting from outliers. \end{enumerate}